secretstartups/handbook/communication/index.html.md

 ## Limited Access

 The items below are not shared with all team members.
-Limited access is a more severe restriction than sharing internally.
+Limited access is a more severe restriction than [internal](#internal).

 1. Deals with external parties like contracts and [approving and paying invoices](/handbook/finance/procure-to-pay/).
 1. Content that would violate confidentiality for a GitLab team-member, customer, or user.